Updated: Sep 7

 Now, let’s consider the stoic’s college arbitrage value, based on annual tuition, room, and board estimates:

 The difference in total cost between the schools is $50k / year or $200k total for 4 years.
 Assume the difference is invested and is available for the student’s retirement at age 65 (graduate at 22, retire at 65).
 The future value at 7% (after-tax annual yield) available for retirement is $4,662,484!
 Important to note: This calculation does not include student lending.
-Assuming a student loan is more likely needed for a more expensive school, the arbitrage opportunity could be significantly higher.
-(4)
+Assuming a student loan is more likely needed for a more expensive school, the arbitrage opportunity could be significantly higher. [vi]

 To some degree, society makes the college decision more difficult than needed.
-The confusing decision dynamics are influenced by our desire to help our kids, societal pressure, college recruiting professionals, college marketing, loan considerations, etc. Even former Maryland Governor and presidential candidate Martin O’Malley fell into financial difficulties because of his children’s college decisions.
+The confusing decision dynamics are influenced by our desire to help our kids, societal pressure, the college recruiting process, college marketing, loan considerations, etc. Even former Maryland Governor and presidential candidate Martin O’Malley fell into financial difficulties because of his children’s college decisions.
 His experience is worth reading as a cautionary tale.

 "We can second-guess the wisdom of the O'Malleys' decision, and I do.
 But now that they've made it, I hope the family given their public platform– will use their experience as a cautionary tale that, for most families, it's not okay to cave to an 18-year-old whose dreams of a particular college will create decades of debt."

-The mortgage arbitrage:
+5. The mortgage arbitrage

 There is an important distinction between a mortgage and other consumer loans.
 The collateral of the mortgage is generally a long-term appreciating asset.
 That is, a house usually increases in value over time.
 With other loan types, the collateral (or loan proceeds

-usage) generally depreciates in value.
-(5) As such, my mortgage mindset is different.
+usage) generally depreciates in value. [vii] As such, my mortgage mindset is different.
 While I try to minimize exposure to other loan types (card, auto, student loans, etc), a case can be made that housing debt creates a positive net interest margin.
 That is a positive difference between the after-tax interest rate one pays on the mortgage and the appreciation rate of the house.
 As such, a mortgage can make good financial sense as part of an overall investment strategy.
 It has the added benefit that one lives in their home!
 Thus it has multiple points of utility.
-Driving a low rate arbitrage strategy requires periodic refinancing to maintain the positive interest margin.
-Also, keep in mind, your mortgage servicer owns what is called a Mortgage Servicing Right (“MSR”).
+Driving a low-rate arbitrage strategy requires periodic refinancing to maintain the positive interest margin.
+Also, keep in mind that your mortgage servicer owns what is called a Mortgage Servicing Right (“MSR”).
 An MSR is the value of the servicing and fees created by your loan.
 Here is the thing, the value of an MSR is extremely sensitive to interest rates.
 Why?
 Because, when interest rates drop, there is a higher probability of you refinancing elsewhere.
 As such, the Mortgage Servicer is very motivated to keep your loan.
-In a low rate environment, they can lose significant MSR value as loans refinance.
+In a low-rate environment, they can lose significant MSR value as loans refinance.

 Here are a few suggestions to make the most of the mortgage arbitrage: